- Setting boundaries with friends at work is important to your professional success.

 When you spend most of your week with the same people, you're bound to form bonds with some of them.
 It's great to have co-workers who support your goals and inspire you, and the line between colleagues and friends can often blur.

-"Work friends make time at the office more pleasant," said Amy Cooper Hakim, Ph.D., of The Cooper Strategic Group.
+"Work friends make time at the office more pleasant," said Amy Cooper Hakim, a consultant at The Cooper Strategic Group.
 "You might share common hobbies or have a similar sense of humor.
 But don't assume that a work friend is a true friend or confidant."

-However, overstepping boundaries with people at work can cause tension, miscommunications and distractions.
+Overstepping boundaries with people at work can cause tension, miscommunication and distractions.
 Follow these tips to properly and professionally manage your friendships in the workplace.
 [Dating someone at work?
 Don't become HR's worst nightmare.]

 Discussing weekend plans or last night's reality TV show is a safe bet, but if you vent about work issues or your company's flaws, you may stir problems.

-"Work friends may not be as loyal as a typical friend outside of work," said Hakim.
+"Work friends may not be as loyal as a typical friend outside of work," Cooper Hakim said.
 "They may turn on you if they have an opportunity to brown-nose with the boss or to grab that prized corner office."

 To determine how solid your friendship is, ask yourself if you'd be close with this person outside of work, she added.